 Below is an example of a resume work experience section that mixes tenses.

-The first part describes the candidate’s current job responsibilities in the present tense, while the bullet points describe the candidate’s accomplishments in the past tense:
+The first part describes the candidate’s current job responsibilities in the present tense, while the bullet points that begin with action verbs describe the candidate’s accomplishments in the past tense:

 By mixing tenses in this way, you can create a more dynamic and accurate representation of your role.